how2dami/how2dami/README.md

-- 👋 Hi, I’m @how2dami
+- 👋 Hello, I'm @ how2dami
-- 👀 I’m interested in ...
+- 👀 I'm interested in technology, programming and design
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning to program, english, mtb (bmx) tricks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking for a job in designing, programming, designing
-- 📫 How to reach me ...
+- 📫 How to reach me "how2damian@outlook.de"

 <!---
 how2dami/how2dami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.